-Define $\G(N,T,0)=\G(N,r,T)$ and define $\G(N,T,t), 1\le t\le T_{1,K-1}$ recursively as follows.
-Assuming $\G(N,T,t-1)$ is already defined, consider the graph $\G_0$ obtained from $\G(N,T,t-1)$ by deleting a hyperedge connecting $[N_1]$ and $[N_2]$ chosen uniformly at random from the collection of hyperedges which have exactly $1$ node in part $[N_1r]$ and $K-1$ nodes in part $[N_2r]$ (from the remaining $T_{1,K-1}-(t-1)$ such hyperedges).
+We now describe an interpolation procedure which interpolates between $\G(N,r,T)$ and a union of certain two graphs on nodes $[N_1]$ and $[N_2]$, each of which will be ``nearly'' regular.
+For every integer partition $K=K_1+K_2$ such that $K_1,K_2\ge1$ let $T_{K_1,K_2}\le T$ be the (random) number of hyperedges which connect parts $[N_1]$ and $[N_2]$ in $\G(N,r,T)$ and such that each connecting hyperedge has exactly $K_j$ nodes in part $[N_jr]$ in the configuration model.
+Let $T_0=\sum_{K_1,K_2\ge1: K_1+K_2=K}T_{K_1,K_2}$.
+Observe that $T_0\le\min_{j=1,2}(N_jr)$.
+Define $\G(N,T,0)=\G(N,r,T)$ and define $\G(N,T,t), 1\le t\le T_{1,K-1}$, recursively as follows.
+Assuming $\G(N,T,t-1)$ is already defined, consider the graph $\G_0$ obtained from $\G(N,T,t-1)$ by deleting a hyperedge connecting $[N_1]$ and $[N_2]$ chosen uniformly at random from the collection of hyperedges which have exactly $1$ node in part $[N_1r]$ and $K-1$ nodes in part $[N_2r]$ [from the remaining $T_{1,K-1}-(t-1)$ such hyperedges].
 Then we construct $\G(N,T,t)$ by adding a hyperedge to the resulting graph as follows: with probability $1/K$ a hyperedge is added to connect $K$ isolated nodes chosen uniformly at random among the isolated nodes from the set $[N_1r]$.
 With the remaining probability $(K-1)/K$ a hyperedge is added to connect $K$ isolated nodes chosen uniformly at random among the isolated nodes from the set $[N_2r]$.
 It is possible that at some point there are no $K$ isolated nodes available in $[N_jr]$.
 In this case we say that the interpolation procedure fails.
 In fact we say that the interpolation procedure fails if in either of the two parts the number of isolated nodes is strictly less than $K$, even if the attempt was made to add a hyperedge to a part where there is no shortage of such nodes.

 Thus we have defined an interpolation procedure for $t\le T_{1,K-1}$.
-Assuming that the procedure did not fail for $t\le T_{1,K-1}$, we now define it for $T_{1,K-1}+1\le t\le T_{2,K-2}$ analogously : we delete a randomly chosen hyperedge connecting two parts such that the hyperedge has $2$ nodes in part $j=1$, and $K-2$ nodes in part $j=2$.
-Then we add a hyperedge uniformly at random to part $j=1,2$ to connect $K$ isolated nodes with probability $2/K$ and $(K-2)/K$ respectively.
+Assuming that the procedure did not fail for $t\le T_{1,K-1}$, we now define it for $T_{1,K-1}+1\le t\le T_{2,K-2}$ analogously: we delete a randomly chosen hyperedge connecting two parts such that the hyperedge has $2$ nodes in part $j=1$, and $K-2$ nodes in part $j=2$.
+Then we add a hyperedge uniformly at random to part $j=1,2$ to connect $K$ isolated nodes with probability $2/K$ and $(K-2)/K$, respectively.
 The failure of the interpolation is defined similarly as above.
 We continue this for all partitions $(K_1,K_2)$ until $(K-1,1)$, inclusive.
-For the $(K_1,K_2)$ phase of the interpolation procedure the probabilities are $K_1/K$ and $K_2/K$ respectively.
+For the $(K_1,K_2)$ phase of the interpolation procedure the probabilities are $K_1/K$ and $K_2/K$, respectively.